 I haven’t really talked about it yet, but I guess it’s fitting to bring it up on the 11th (it’s when it really clicked for me).
 The fairways look quite wide and feel inviting, but because of the firmness of the turf and the nature of the sandy waste areas, I’d say they play 33% smaller.
 Anything down the middle is safe, but chances are, if you’re offline by just a bit or hugging the side of the fairway, it’ll end up off grass.
-This is a wonderful little trick they used during the restoration as it makes the golf course play much harder than you’d think.
+This is a wonderful little trick they used during the restoration, as it makes the golf course play much harder than you’d think.

 The approach to the 11th is wonderful, cut behind the native areas and a bunker hugging the left corner.
 A tough angle from anywhere but up the right, and even then it’s all carry!

-The 12th is one of my favorites.
+The 12th is one of my favourites.
 At 484 yards, it’s another mean golf hole, especially with the sandy knob eating into the fairway.
 Keeping it left is ideal to have a better look into the green (right where the hazard is!).

 A perfect angle into the turtleback green:

-The 13th is a short par 4, playing 383 yards, Working its way slightly up the hill, it plays a bit longer than the yardage, but not by much.
+The 13th is a short par 4, playing 383 yards, working its way slightly up the hill, it plays a bit longer than the yardage, but not by much.
 The tee shot moves a bit to the right.

 From there, it’s a wedge up the top of the green, which you don’t want to be short on.

 In reality, I think most people hear about the turtleback greens and think they’ll all be the same.
 I’m ashamed to admit it, but I was in that group!
 However, they are (thankfully) all different while sharing similar characteristics.
-Some holes, like 1, 3, 5, & 8 all favor the short right miss, while 2, 7, 10, & 11 look to the front left as ideal misses.
+Some holes, like 1, 3, 5, & 8 all favour the short right miss, while 2, 7, 10, & 11 look to the front left as ideal misses.
 6, 9 and 13 you can’t miss short, while almost every other green wants you to miss short.
 There’s a ton of variety among the 18 greens, even though they’re all pushed up and sloping away from the centre.

 The 14th is a beautiful 473 yard par 4 going down the hill 13 climbed up.